Rise in US Healthcare Spending

 Hospital Cost

-Preventative care and defensive medicine, the practice of ordering multiple tests to make sure that doctors don’t miss anything, has become popular.
+Preventative care and defensive medicine, the practice of ordering multiple tests to ensure doctors don’t miss anything, has become popular.
 This practice is used to avoid lawsuits for missing something during checkups.
 With things, such as the Affordable Care Act that covers the 10 essential benefits, patients have a wider range of options and the ability to get comprehensive coverage.
-Since everyone in an ACA plan is allowed the same benefits, which covers a broad spectrum, the price of providing these plans is high.
+Since everyone in an ACA plan is allowed the same benefits, which cover a broad spectrum, the price of providing these plans is high.
 The price to keep hospitals up and running can be high.
-For instance, a 200-bed hospital could cost over $160 million per year to keep it up and running.
-With such high prices, there is no way to lower cost.
+For instance, a 200-bed hospital could cost over $160 million each year to keep it up and running.
+With such high prices, there is no way to lower costs.

 Where Are the Solutions?

-Many tech companies are entering the healthcare market that might help lower costs, but this is not enough.
-With cuts to healthcare cost in the drafts of this year’s budget, we can only hope for a solution.
+Many tech companies are entering the healthcare market which might help lower costs, but this is not enough.
+With cuts to healthcare costs in the drafts of this year’s budget, we can only hope for a solution.
 Stay tuned for this issue being addressed and any updates we hear!
-For now, check out this post from the hill, which goes into more detail about how we can possibly fix health care.
+For now, check out this post from the Hill, which goes into more detail about how we can possibly fix health care.

 Leave a comment